Clarksville Area Pets of the Week for August 29th, 2022 - Clarksville Online - Clarksville News, Sports, Events and Information

 Stubbs is a male domestic shorthair.
 This boy is fully vetted, neutered and litter trained.
 He is charismatic, affectionate and a total charmer.
 He loves to play, is good around dogs and children but prefers to be the only cat.
 He is very vocal and will sing you the song of his people to let you know when it’s time for dinner!
 Stubbs is extra chill and loves being everywhere his people are, always looking for attention.

-Stubbs can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ or email
+Stubbs can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ or email finderskeeperscatrescue@gmail.com

 Cat Adoption Team of Stewart County (CATS)